JoyEssien/USA-MEDICAL-REPORT/README.md

  - **Insurance Providers**: Cigna, Medicare, and UnitedHealthcare covered the majority of patients, with Cigna topping the list (11,139 clients).
 This suggests these providers are leading in market share among the patients in the dataset.

+### **RECOMMENDATIONS**

+ - **Focus on Middle-Aged Patients**: As middle-aged patients present the highest admission rates, targeted healthcare initiatives for this group could help improve overall patient outcomes while reducing hospital congestion.

+ - **Doctor Performance Incentives**: Consider linking doctor earnings to patient outcomes, especially for those managing high volumes like Michael Smith.
+Reward systems can be structured around patient recovery rates or satisfaction to enhance care quality.

+ - **Insurance Collaboration**: Strengthening partnerships with top insurance providers, particularly Cigna and Medicare, can ensure better negotiation on medical costs and improve patient access to necessary treatments.

+ - **Cost Efficiency Measures**: Analyze the decline in patient numbers and total billing in recent years.
+Hospital administration should investigate whether the cause is reduced service demand or more efficient patient management.

+### **CONCLUSION**
+  This analysis reveals important insights into healthcare trends, doctor performance, and patient demographics over six years.
+By focusing on key demographics and optimizing resource allocation, healthcare providers can enhance patient care, reduce costs, and improve operational efficiency.
+Further investigations should be carried out to determine the underlying causes of declining patient numbers and billing in recent years.